Longest flights: Non-stop flights (top 30, by great-circle distance)

-Direct flights with stops
+Direct flights with stops (12k+ km, by city pair great-circle distance)

 A direct flight between an origin and final destination has an intermediate stop, with all segments having the same flight number and using the same aircraft.
 In the following table, the "Origin – Destination" column lists the great-circle distance between the origin and final destination, excluding the stop.
 The "All Sectors" column lists the total great-circle distance from the origin to the stop to the final destination.

-The table rows shaded in gray denote flights that are scheduled, but currently unticketable during a pause in operations in response to the COVID-19 pandemic.

-Discontinued non-stop flights
+Discontinued non-stop flights (top 30, by great-circle distance)

 Longest passenger flights (by aircraft type)

 The sections below gives two separate views.
 The first one lists all the commercial passenger aircraft types and their currently scheduled and operating longest non-stop flight.
 The second section lists the longest non-stop flight ever regularly scheduled and operated by that commercial passenger aircraft type.

 Current

 The table below lists the current longest (by great-circle distance) non-stop flights operated by different types of aircraft.